Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

 Good afternoon.
 Let's see.
 So I'm Nathan Slingerland.
-I'm with the Architecture and Performance Group, and welcome to Swimming with Shark.
-Hopefully, during the sessions this week, you've seen Shark in use, but today we want to go over the basics first and kind of tell you how to use Shark on your code.
-But we also have some new features that we're excited to introduce to you today, and so let's get started.
+I'm with the Architecture and Performance group.
+And welcome to Swimming with Shark.
+Hopefully, during the sessions this week, you've seen Shark in use.
+But today, we want to go over the basics first and kind of tell you how to use Shark on your code.
+But we also have some new features that we're excited to introduce to you today.
+And so let's get started.

 So a few of you may still be wondering, what is Shark?
 Well, it's a really simple and fast profiling tool for Mac OS X. It's going to help you find your performance bottlenecks.
-You know, works with the language of your choice, Java, Objective-C, C, whatever, whatever compiler you're on.
+You know, works with the language of your choice-- Java, Objective-C, C, whatever, whatever compiler you're on.
 And there are two flavors, GUI and command line.
 So command line version you can use to script for your-- look for performance regressions, automatically profile your code.
 And today we have CHUD 4.2 preview.
 So hopefully you've had a chance to download it.
 It's available on the website here.
 And of course, it's free, as always.

 So Shark has a lot of powerful workflows, the most basic being time profiling.
 There's also malloc tracing.
 New in Shark 4.2, a counter spreadsheet, which we'll talk about all these.
 You can also create your own custom configurations.
 And of course, any of the configurations that we support, you can use with network profiling.
 So you can look at the performance of network machines.